-When a page loads (and you have enabled GTM preview and debug mode), you will see 3 standard events: Page view, DOM Ready and Window Loaded (if you see just 2, this is bad and you should read this guide to fix the issue).
+When a page loads (and you have enabled GTM preview and debug mode), you will see 3 standard events: Page view, DOM Ready, and Window Loaded (if you see just 2, this is bad, and you should read this guide to fix the issue).

 What do those events mean?
-In this blog post, I’ll quickly explain what DOM Ready event is and why should you care about it.
+In this blog post, I’ll quickly explain what DOM Ready event is and why you should care about it.

 What is DOM Ready trigger in GTM?

 DOM Ready event appears in the preview mode (and in Data Layer) when the browser finishes constructing the website’s document object model (DOM) from HTML.
 Sounds confusing, I know.
 Bear with me.

 Simply put, when the browser renders the page elements, and their values can be accessed (e.g. for scraping by Google Tag Manager), then the DOM Ready event appears.

 However, this does NOT mean that the page has fully loaded.
 There might still be some elements on a page that will be loaded only after particular scripts do their job.

 You can find this trigger by going to Triggers (in GTM interface) > New > Trigger Configuration > DOM Ready.
 If you want to use that one any page, leave all other settings as they are and save the trigger.